 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEND.
 The SENDCo attends relevant SEND courses, SEND Network meetings and signposts relevant SEND focused external training opportunities for all staff as required.
-The SENCO, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the school improvement plan (SIP).
+The SENCO, with the senior leadership team, ensures that training opportunities are matched to school development priorities.